-Dear Field Instructor NAME,
+Dear Practicum Instructor NAME,

-Thank you for the opportunity to arrange for a field experience at your agency for the 2023-2024 academic year.
-The student is enrolled in Social Work MSW Field Education Series in the School of Social Work, College of Health and Human Services (CHHS).
-While at your agency, the student will work with you as the student's designated field instructor.
-The student will require a minimum of 16 hours per week during the fall semester and 16 hours per week during the spring semester of the 2023-2024 academic year.
-The student and field office will reach out regarding the formal start date in August 2023.
+Thank you for the opportunity to arrange for a practicum experience at your agency for the 2024-2025 academic year.
+The student is enrolled in Social Work MSW Practicum Education Series in the School of Social Work, College of Health and Human Services (CHHS).
+While at your agency, the student will work with you as the student's designated practicum instructor.
+The student will require a minimum of 16 hours per week during the fall semester and 16 hours per week during the spring semester of the 2024-2025 academic year.
+The student and practicum office will reach out regarding the formal start date in August 2024.

 You as the preceptor shall directly supervise the student and ensure that the student does not work independently as a professional.
 If applicable, you shall countersign any medical records/notes that the student writes and indicate that s/he/they has seen the patient/client referred to and that you agree with the student's documentation.
 Professional practice skills will be stressed in the classroom and should be reinforced in the field setting.
 The student should be on time, prepared with paper work, and exhibit appropriate behavior towards colleagues, clients, and supervisors.
-Please refer to the UNC Charlotte Social Work Field Handbook that is available to instructors and students at our website:
+Please refer to the UNC Charlotte Social Work Practicum Handbook that is available to instructors and students at our website:

-https://socialwork.uncc.edu/field-education/students
+https://socialwork.charlotte.edu/practicum-education/students/

-If needed, please feel free to contact The Social Work Field Office at 704-687-7924 or ssw-field@charlotte.edu
+If needed, please feel free to contact The Social Work Field Office at 704-687-7924 or ssw-practicum@charlotte.edu

 UNC Charlotte, College of Health and Human Services, currently has an existing education Affiliation Agreement with your facility.
-The terms of that Agreement, including liability insurance, blood borne pathogen training, to screening and all other requirements set forth in that Agreement are applicable to this field experience.
+The terms of that Agreement, including liability insurance and all other requirements set forth in that Agreement are applicable to this practicum experience.

-There shall be no compensation provided to either party for engaging in the field experience unless the Agency requires payment to the student.
+There shall be no compensation provided to either party for engaging in the practicum experience unless the Agency requires payment to the student.